 Did you know that more pets get lost on the 4th of July than any other day of the year?
-Fireworks can be scary for your furry pal, so it’s important you plan ahead for to make sure they are safe and happy.
-Here are a few tips:
+Fireworks can be scary for your furry pal, so it’s important you plan ahead to make sure they are safe and happy.

 - Exercise them so they are tired.
 Take them for a LONG walk, go for a good swim at the James Island County Park, or throw a tennis ball for them to chase at one of the dog parks.
 The more tired your dog is, the more likely they are to sleep in the evening.